Gulden/gulden/CONTRIBUTING.md

 Localisation/Translation
 -----------------------

-Improvements/additions to the localisations are always welcome, however please don't modify the .ts files directly - the correct place to participate in translation is our translation portal translate.gulden.com
+Improvements/additions to the localisations are always welcome.
-Discussion around translation can be had in the #translate channel on our slack.